Intellisrc/docker-wp-fpm-alpine/README.md

 ```

 It will download the latest (or the version specified in "WP_VER"), and start the services `php-fpm` (background) and `lighttpd` (foreground).

+# Why?

+Comparing with the official build, this one is smaller (around 45MB) and uses less memory (less than 80MB RAM in low traffic).